Wycombe Abbey Hong Kong

 Once we had constructed our curriculum, we then compared it against the Hong Kong EDB (Education Bureau) Primary Curriculum, which is another valid and rigorous national curriculum.
 Where necessary and applicable we adjusted our curriculum to make it culturally relevant to children who live in Hong Kong.

-Wycombe Abbey seems to more embrace the Chinese culture, a HK school seeking to combine the best of East and West.
+Wycombe Abbey seems to more embrace the Chinese culture, a HK international school seeking to combine the best of East and West.